Pwning Bitcoind RPC To RCE

 The impact is severely limited because:

-• attackers require authenticated access to bitcoind
+- attackers require authenticated access to

-• triggering code execution is not straightforward
+only binds to localhost by default- triggering code execution is not straightforward

 This technique can mainly be used to perform lateral movements within an already compromised environment.